Mohammedelsayed412/prosthetic_hand_simulator/Sensor node/Documentation.md

       </visual>
 ```

-the visual element descride the shape of the element and it is an optional tag.
+The visual tag descride the visual elements which describe the shape of the model.

 **Sensor**